Cubic fourfolds containing a plane and a quintic del Pezzo surface: Introduction

 \section{Introduction}

 Let $X$ be a \linedef{cubic fourfold}, i.e., a smooth cubic hypersurface $X \subset \PP^5$ over the complex numbers.
-Determining the rationality of $X$ is a classical question in algebraic geometry.
-Some classes of rational cubic fourfolds have been described by Fano \cite{fano}, Tregub \cite{tregub}, \cite{tregub:new}, and Beauville--Donagi \cite{beauville-donagi}.
-In particular, \linedef{pfaffian} cubic fourfolds, defined by pfaffians of skew-symmetric $6\times 6$ matrices of linear forms, are rational.
-Equivalently, a cubic fourfold is pfaffian if and only if it contains a quintic del Pezzo surface, see \cite[Prop.~9.1(a)]{beauville:determinantal}.
-Hassett \cite{hassett:special-cubics} describes, via lattice theory, divisors $\cC_d$ in the moduli space $\cC$ of cubic fourfolds.
-In particular, $\cC_{14}$ is the closure of the locus of pfaffian cubic fourfolds and $\cC_8$ is the locus of cubic fourfolds containing a plane.
-Hassett \cite{hassett:rational_cubic} identifies countably many divisors of $\cC_8$ consisting of rational cubic fourfolds with trivial \emph{Clifford invariant}.
-Nevertheless, it is expected that the general cubic fourfold (and the general cubic fourfold containing a plane) is nonrational.
-At present, however, not a single cubic fourfold is provably nonrational.
+Determining the rationality of $X$ is an open problem in algebraic geometry.
+Some classes of rational cubic fourfolds have been described by Fano \cite{fano}, Tregub \cite{tregub,tregub:new}, and Beauville--Donagi \cite{beauville-donagi}.
+In particular, \linedef{pfaffian} cubic fourfolds, defined by pfaffians of skew-symmetric $6\times 6$ matrices of linear forms in $\PP^5$, are rational; see \cite[Prop.~5(ii)]{beauville-donagi}.
+A cubic fourfold is pfaffian if and only if it contains a quintic del Pezzo surface; see \cite[Prop.~9.2 a)]{beauville:determinantal}.